German colonization of Valdivia, Osorno and Llanquihue: Forest fires and volcanic eruptions

 Vicente Pérez Rosales burned down huge tracts of forested lands to clear lands for the settlers.
-In 1851 the forest of Chan Chan between Osorno and La Unión were burned by Pichi Juan on the orders of Pérez Rosales.
+In 1851 the forest of Chan Chan between Osorno and La Unión was burned by Pichi Juan on the orders of Pérez Rosales.
 Another area affected by these fires spanned a strip in the Andean foothills from the Bueno River to Reloncaví Sound.
 One of the most famous intentional fires burned the Fitzroya forests between Puerto Varas and Puerto Montt in 1863.
 This burning took advantage of a drought in 1863.
 The forests were burned to clear them rapidly for settlers, who had no means of subsistence other than agriculture.

 In 1893, Calbuco volcano erupted, disrupting the daily life of the settlers in eastern Llanquihue Lake.
-In this area, potato fields, cattle and apiculture was negatively impacted by the eruption, which lasted until 1895.
-Cattle was evacuated from the area and settlers lobbied the government of Jorge Montt to be relocated elsewhere.
+In this area, potato fields, cattle and apiculture were negatively impacted by the eruption, which lasted until 1895.
+Cattle were evacuated from the area and settlers lobbied the government of Jorge Montt to be relocated elsewhere.

 Cultural legacy

 Architecture

-While Pre-German architecture of southern Chile was already different from that of Central Chile the arrival of Germans "revolutionized" local architecture giving it additional peculiarities.
+While Pre-German architecture of southern Chile was already different from that of Central Chile, the arrival of Germans "revolutionized" local architecture, giving it additional peculiarities.
 The introduction of German architecture elements into the local wooden architecture was possible due to the arrival of carpenters among the immigrants.
 The Germans introduced large dimension glass and developed industrial wallpaper.
 The German legacy is also reflected in the widespread use of stabilizing diagonals in the timber frame of houses.

 With the Germans the interior walls of larger houses begun to be made of timber.
 The architecture of houses did however retained much of their earlier features, such as being compact with rectangular or square floor plans.
 Their patio disposition was also retained.